 Importance of external communication

 External communication is the networking of business between your company and another person or business.
 This type of business communication may include a variety of exchanges between suppliers, investors, and consumers.
+It’s important that your team knows how to write cold emails and promotional emails alike.
 External communication is important for businesses because it helps with:

 - Acquiring investments: successful communication is crucial for your business, especially if you’re a startup, for acquiring funds to get things moving and for your business’s subsistence.